 While the student is in the US, he should be careful to not violate his nonimmigrant status.
 Examples of status violations include, but are not limited to, the following:

 - Failure to enroll by the date specified by his school on his I-20 Form

 - Unauthorized employment during his stay

 - Failure to leave the US following completion of his course or program-related employment.

 - Failure to maintain a full course load without prior authorization for a reduction from the designated school official (DSO).

 - The student may contact his DSO to obtain more detailed information on how to maintain his F-1 nonimmigrant status.

 While F-1 students are generally not allowed to work for the first full academic year, they may apply for off-campus employment authorization in certain limited circumstances.
 Off-campus work authorization is mainly available to F-1 students through the Curricular Practical Training and Optional Practical Training programs.
 You can find more information on these programs here.

 PLEASE NOTE: Immigration law and regulations change frequently.
 In order to protect yourself, you should make sure that you understand the laws and how they apply to you.
 If you have questions about your status, you should consult an expert.
-If you would like help from our attorneys, please contact us.
+If you would like help from Janet Moon, Esq., please contact today.